IAmJuniorB/PyMaths/README.md

     Union[int, float]: The remainder of dividing the dividend by the divisor

-    Returns the remainder of dividend divided by divisor.
 ---
 ### `power(base: Union[int, float], exponent: Union[int, float]) -> Union[int, float]`
 Returns base to the power of exponent.